NerdNu/ModReq/README.md

 --------
 Note: In the discussion that follows, `#` signifies an number.

+Many commands support the use of `-`, instead of a request ID number, to signify the request that was most recently claimed by the staff member.

 `/modreq <request>`
  * Make a request.
 The coordinates of the player making the request are saved by the command.

 `/check #`
  * Retrieve a full description of the request with the specified number.

+`/check -`
+ * Retrieve a full description of the most recently claimed request.

 `/check [--page # | -p # | p:#] [--admin | -a] [--search term | -s term]`
  * List all open requests matching specified criteria.
 Requests are grouped into pages of (by default) 5 requests and `/check` only shows one page of requests at a time.